 LightStim for Acne ($169.00)

-The Claim: This Food and Drug Administration (FDA) cleared gadget using LightStim MultiWave Patented Technology to emit multiple colored wavelengths of light to treat mild to moderate acne and minimize future breakouts.
+The Claim: This FDA-cleared gadget using LightStim MultiWave Patented Technology to emit multiple colored wavelengths of light to treat mild to moderate acne and minimize future breakouts.
 The blue light works to destroy acne-causing bacteria and the red light helps to reduce redness.
 LightStim can also smooth the texture of the skin and restore a healthy appearance.